groundlight/edge-endpoint/CONFIGURING-DETECTORS.md

     disable_cloud_escalation: false
     min_time_between_escalations: 2.0
 ```
-Use this config if: you want the fastest answers from the edge model (regardless of confidence), but also want unconfident queries to be escalated to the cloud at a reasonable rate so that you can provide labels and continue improving the models.
+Use this config if: you want all answers to come from the edge model to ensure quick response times.
+This will happen regardless of the answers' confidence.
+However, your unconfident queries will be escalated to the cloud.
+This allows Groundlight (or you!) to provide labels on your detector so your model can improve over time.

 ##### `no-cloud`
 ```